AgyLuczak/MUM-S-TO-DO-LIST/README.md

 # Testing

-Please go to [TESTING.md](TESTING.md) file to see the tesing section.
+Please go to [TESTING.md](TESTING.md) file to see the testing section.

 <br>